Jairop2409/sep10-freedom-project/blog/entry05.md

 As you see `material="color: red; ` means the camera cursor turns red.

-* Another thing I changed was making the raycastor have an animation
+* Another thing I changed was making the raycaster have an animation
      * The code for making a raycaster
     `<a-entity id="player" >
   <a-entity collider-check raycaster="objects: .collidable; showLine:true;" position="1 1 1"></a-entity>